If you love trips with your concealed weapon, then you need to know how to travel interstate with your firearm.

 What we did was drive to Gettysburg, which is right on the southern border of Pennsylvania.
 We got out to give the kids a restroom break, and I locked up my firearm and ammunition.

 We then drove straight through Maryland.
-I was careful to not have any instances the police would pull me over.
+I was careful to not have any instances where the police would pull me over.

 Once I got to Virginia, it was safe to breathe again because I was back in a gun-friendly state.
 Virginia reciprocates with Pennsylvania.